jessepav/lacygoill-wiki-backup/vim/exception.md

 If you press C-c to interrupt a script while some settings have been temporarily changed, the latter will remain in an inconsistent state.

-A finally clause allows you to make sure they're restored no matter what happens:
+A finally clause lets you make sure they're restored no matter what happens:

    - normal control flow
    - error